opennetworkinglab/aether-docs/edge_deployment/site_planning.rst

 12. Create **IP addresses** for the physical and virtual interfaces.
 These should have the Tenant and VRF set.

-    The Management Server should always have the first IP address in each range, and they should be incremental, in this order.
+    The management router should always have the first IP address in each range, and they should be incremental, in this order.
 Examples are given as if there was a single instance of each device - adding additional devices would increment the later IP addresses.

-      * Management Server
+      * management router

           * ``eno1`` - site provided public IP address, or blank if DHCP provided